Why Google's 'p=none' DMARC Policy Is Just the Beginning: A 2025 Email Security Prediction

-Bottom line up front: The current "p=none" requirement isn't the endpoint - it's the beginning of a larger transformation in email security.
-Organizations that recognize this and act accordingly will be well-positioned for the future, while those that take a minimal compliance approach may face challenges when stricter policies become mandatory.
+The current “p=none” requirement isn’t the endpoint — it’s the beginning of a larger transformation in email security.
+Organizations that recognize this and act accordingly will be well-positioned for the future, while those taking a minimal compliance approach may face challenges when stricter policies become mandatory.

 Understanding the True Purpose of “p=none”

-Despite its name suggesting no action, "p=none" would be better understood as "p=reporting."
-This policy setting represents the first step in a progression that includes "p=quarantine" and ultimately "p=reject".
-I my experience many organizations view the "p=none" as merely checking a box to meet the requirement however, this perspective misses the crucial strategic importance of this phase, the goal is to collect enough historical data so that switching to a quarantine or reject policy does not break corporate email.
-They are signaling the future.
+Despite its name suggesting no action, “p=none” would be better understood as “p=reporting.”
+This policy setting represents the first step in a progression that includes “p=quarantine” and ultimately “p=reject”.
+Many organizations view “p=none” as merely checking a box to meet requirements, but this perspective misses the crucial strategic importance.
+The goal is collecting historical data so that switching to quarantine or reject policies does not disrupt corporate email.

 The Resource Efficiency Argument

-Consider the sheer scale of email processing at major providers like Google and Yahoo: billions of emails daily, flowing through vast networks of servers across multiple data centers worldwide.
-Each message must be scanned, analyzed, and categorized - a process that becomes exponentially more resource-intensive as message complexity increases.
-When dealing with this volume, even microseconds of processing time per email translate into substantial infrastructure requirements.
+Consider the sheer scale of email processing at major providers like Google and Yahoo: billions of emails daily flowing through vast networks across multiple data centers worldwide.
+Each message must be scanned, analyzed, and categorized — a process that becomes exponentially more resource-intensive as message complexity increases.

-The current email processing pipeline is a resource-intensive operation.
-Each message goes through multiple analysis stages:
+The current email processing pipeline includes multiple analysis stages:

 - Initial connection and IP reputation checks